Glam Media moves closer to IPO, filing seen in Q2

 By Alexei Oreskovic

-SAN FRANCISCO Glam Media, the women's lifestyle online publishing and advertising company, is close to selecting bankers to lead an initial stock offering slated for 2012, according to people familiar with the matter.
+SAN FRANCISCO, Dec 14 Glam Media, the women's lifestyle online publishing and advertising company, is close to selecting bankers to lead an initial stock offering slated for 2012, according to people familiar with the matter.

-Investment banks Goldman Sachs and Morgan Stanley are in the running to lead Glam Media's IPO, the people said, following a selection process that involved presentations from roughly a dozen firms.
+Investment banks Goldman Sachs (GS.N) and Morgan Stanley (MS.N) are in the running to lead Glam Media's IPO, the people said, following a selection process that involved presentations from roughly a dozen firms.

 While no final decision has been made on the exact timing of Glam's IPO, people close to the situation say the company is aiming to file a prospectus in the second quarter of 2012, with a potential offering slated for the third or fourth quarter of the year.